 What should I wear?

 Our church values diversity in dress.
 The majority of the people would dress casually, but dress how you feel appropriate for you, where you feel relaxed and others would feel relaxed too.
 We believe that we live before the face of God whether we are in a church service or not.
-Thus we do not require formal dress for anyone.
+Thus we do not require your “Sunday best”.

-During the message portion of our service, children under year 7 (age 12) will go to their classes where they will learn how the Bible applies to their lives as they see Jesus as the true hero of the Scriptures.
+Also, during the message portion of our service, children under year 7 (age 12) will go to their fun Sunday School classes where they will learn how the Bible applies to their lives as they see Jesus as the true hero of the Scriptures.